arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 | DL2      | RGB SMLP34RGB2W3 Common anode LED       | J12      | CX90B-16P USB-C® connector          |

 <!---
-Product Topology specific subsections: Different subsections about specific features and important parts of the product can be added inside the product topology, explaining for example more information about the microprocessors, the MIPI camera connectos, the GPS connectivity, the GPIO pins, JTAG connectors, USB, etc etc. Some of the Portenta Hat Carrier specific sections has been added as a nice example.
+Product Topology specific subsections: Different subsections about specific features and important parts of the product can be added inside the product topology, explaining for example more information about the microprocessors, the MIPI camera connector, the GPS connectivity, the GPIO pins, JTAG connectors, USB, etc etc. Some of the Portenta Hat Carrier specific sections have been added as a nice example.
 -->

 #### High-Density Connectors (J1-J2)

 <p style="text-align: justify;">The High-Density connectors (J1-J2) provide connectivity with the Portenta family boards.
 For detailed information, refer to the Portenta Hat Carrier pinout and the respective documentation for the Portenta family boards.
-In Figure 6, the Portenta X8 board High-Density connectors pinout is shown as an example.</p>
+In the following image, the Portenta X8 board High-Density connectors pinout is shown as an example.</p>

 ![Portenta X8 High-Density connectors pinout](assets/phc_high-density-connector-x8.png)